giovannipozzobon/rp2350pc_job/modules/dvi/documents/dvi.md

 It runs on core 1.

 There is a callback function which gets the line data for each line.
+There is the option to call functions on this core every vertical sync.

 ## Further Modules